Our favorite free iPhone on-rails, 3D and 2D racers, and trials games.

 It starts off as an unconventional top-down racer, with you steering a little triangular ship, scraping its tail against track edges for extra boost.
 As you chalk up victories, more level types open up, including side-on challenges where you venture underground to find bling, before using boost pads to clamber back up to an exit.

 The floaty world feels like outer-space, but Data Wing actually takes place inside a smartphone, with irrational AI Mother calling the shots.
-To say more would spoil things, but Data Wing’s story is as clever as the racing bits, and it all adds up to the iPhone’s most essential freebie.
+To say more would spoil things, but this free iPhone game's story is as clever as the racing bits, and it all adds up to the iPhone’s most essential freebie.

 Built for Speed